jkinequon/AlgoInt/README.md

 # AlgoInt
 AlgoInt is a web application made for practicing coding interviews.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3Bdj9buMjm8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Docker Functions
 In order for the dockerfile to run, you need to do this (need docker to work and in the folder in which Docker is created)